r3adm3/studious-train-labs/06_01_rest_calls.md

 curl https://catfact.ninja/fact - {"fact":"There are more than 500 million domestic cats in the world, with approximately 40 recognized breeds.","length":100}

-Invoke-RestMethod -Uri https://catfact.ninja/fact - Florence Nightingale owned more than 60 cats in her lifetime.
+Invoke-RestMethod https://catfact.ninja/fact - Florence Nightingale owned more than 60 cats in her lifetime.
 61

 2. Invoke slightly more complex endpoint `https://www.boredapi.com/api/activity` and access only a single part of the response (for instance `type`)